cheminfo/openchemlib-js/README.md

 #### copy-openchemlib

-Copy the required java files from the openchemlib project.
+Copy the required Java files from the openchemlib project.

 ## License